EIFS, Architecture, and the Sustainable Design Revolution

 Sustainability Drives Change in Design and Construction Practices

-Photo of building example with contempory architecture
+Example of a building with contempory architecture

-That means by 2030, operation of new buildings would not consume any greenhouse gas-creating fossil fuels whatsoever.
-Architecture 2030 raises the bar for everyone in the construction industry, not just architects.
+This raises the bar for everyone in the construction industry, not just architects.

 Architects will need all the collaboration they can get.
 Trying to attain sustainability objectives through product selection is not likely to answer the complex tradeoffs inherent in architecture.
 Taking a holistic viewpoint enables designers to create systems-based strategies, where key components of the building are evaluated on their contributions to multiple design objectives.
 That way, aesthetic, functional, economic, building science and sustainability goals can be effectively reconciled to meet the emerging demands of 21st century architecture.